BootstrapCMS/CloudFlare/README.md

     php artisan config:publish graham-campbell/cloudflare

-There is one config option:
+There are a few config options:

 **Filters**